DiegoAscanio/es4ps-setup-wizard/README.md

 So, for the purpose of clarification, it is possible to say that the ES4PS containers "exist" in the setup wizard for the user to configure them to run the ES4PS platform.
-When the user finishes the setup and click on the "generate containers composition" button, the zip file `es4ps-containers.zip` that "hosts" the containers properly set up will be available for the user to download.
+When the user finishes the setup and click on the `generate containers composition` button, the zip file `es4ps-containers.zip` that "hosts" the containers properly set up will be available for the user to download.